weltliteratur/vossanto/special_cases.md

 - The Yankees were not **the Marco Polo of** *baseball*.
 - Levine did not come back with **the Yao Ming of** *Chinese baseball* because no such person exists.
-- "He has not been the Michael Jordan in the debates"
+- ''He has not been **the Michael Jordan** *in the debates*,'' said Representative John R.
-- "She could be the Michael Jordan that women's basketball hasn't yet had"
+- ''She could be **the Michael Jordan** *that women's basketball hasn't yet had*,'' said Michele Timms, a guard for Australia and a member of the Phoenix Mercury in the Women's National Basketball Association.

 Additional adjectives
 ---------------------